 Picmonkey is one of the first tools in terms of DIY image editing tools.
 I love this tool because of its fun features and graphic elements.
 Still, there are tons of other features a user can look up to.

 For example, touch up effects like change eye color, facial features, or whiten teeth.
 Picmonkey has only basic templates compared to other tools.
 Additionally, they have discontinued their forever free plan.
 Now users will have to subscribe either a basic or a pro plan.

-Snappa offers every single feature that other tools in this list has.
+Snappa offers every single feature that other tools in this list have.
 The graphics editor of Snappa is a simple drag-and-drop interface.
 Users can add text, effects, design elements, shapes, change colors, and do lots of creative fun.

-On the other hand, Snappa is big in virtual design elements library.
+On the other hand, Snappa is big in the virtual design elements library.
 It has more than 500,000 royalty-free and licensed for commercial use images along with 70,000+ graphics and 200+ fonts.
 This way, users have ample selection options for their DIY designs projects.

 Piktochart provides high-quality, professional, and editable infographics and charts.
 Being a developer, I don’t have much of an eye for graphic designs.
 Although, I find myself using free DIY image editing tools like Piktochart quite times.